Anthony Johnson (basketball)

 Anthony Mark Johnson (born October 2, 1974) is an American former professional basketball player who last played with the Orlando Magic of the National Basketball Association (NBA).
 At 6 ft 3 in, he played the point guard position.
 He found success in pro basketball, becoming the first NBA D-League player to participate in an NBA Finals.
-A native of Charleston, South Carolina, Johnson played college basketball at the College of Charleston and was drafted in the NBA in 1997.
+A native of Charleston, South Carolina, Johnson played college basketball for the Charleston Cougars and was selected in the 1997 NBA draft.

 Early life

 After leading R.B.
 Stall High School to the South Carolina AAA football championship, Johnson received a basketball scholarship at the College of Charleston, where his older brother Steven was a standout years earlier.
-By his senior year, he developed into one of the top players in the Trans America Athletic Conference, named conference player of the year in 1997, while leading the College of Charleston to an NCAA basketball tournament first round victory over the University of Maryland at the Memphis regional.
+By his senior year, he developed into one of the top players in the Trans America Athletic Conference, named conference player of the year in 1997, while leading the College of Charleston to an NCAA basketball tournament first round victory over the University of Maryland at the Southeast Regional in Memphis, Tenn.